What Are the Healthiest Shoes For Feet?

 For best results, ditch flip flops and unsupportive UGGs.
 Instead, go for well-made shoes with a lace or strap and a low, broad heel.

 - Broad heels - having a wider or broader heel on a shoe allows for better weight distribution and more shock absorption.
-If you think, with every step you take the entirety of your body weight is channeling down through your foot and hitting the ground - having a solid base, stretching a wider area makes that strike less violent and protects your foot from damage.
+If you think, with every step you take the entirety of your body weight is channelling down through your foot and hitting the ground - having a solid base, stretching a wider area makes that strike less violent and protects your foot from damage.

 - Low heels - Lower heels on any shoe are going to be better for your foot health; referring back to the weight of a heel strike the higher the heel, the more weight is moving down through to the mid metatarsals (or the front paddy bit)

 As you’d expect, high-heels cause problems – especially for anyone overweight.
 However, this shouldn’t impact most men.